Court convicts three immigrants

-The Lilongwe Senior Resident Magistrate Court has this week convicted three foreign nationals, including a Zimbabwean truck driver who was transporting 30 Ethiopian nationals to South Africa.
+The Lilongwe Senior Resident Magistrate Court has this week convicted three foreign nationals, including a Zimbabwean truck driver who was found transporting 30 Ethiopian nationals to South Africa.

 According to Central Region Immigration Office publicist Inspector Pasqually Zulu, among the three, one is Nigel Kaliofas a Zimbabwean truck driver who had 30 Ethiopian nationals in his truck in transit to South Africa from Lilongwe.